 One of the most exciting parts of working in the field of solar energy today is how fast the technology and the tools for solar installation are evolving.
 Not only that, but there has been a recent shift in buyer perspective.
 Innovation and research have helped the sector truly hit its stride in recent years as the efficiency of solar PV is skyrocketing at the same time that costs have decreased dramatically from where they were 10 years ago.

 Solar installers deal with a variety of solar inventory – everything from solar modules, solar panels, solar transformers, and solar cells to photovoltaic (PV) materials such as solar paste and PV glass.
 Of course, other equipment includes PV connectors, racking and mounting materials, batteries, storage, inverters and accessories, solar installation tools, and safety equipment.

-Luckily for solar installers, while solar software is changing fast, many of the the tools for solar installation have remained consistent.
+Luckily for solar installers, while solar software is changing fast, many of the tools for solar panel installation have remained consistent.
 Let’s look at the top five must-have tools that your solar field crew needs to have in the field!

 1. Solar Panel Hanger

 One of the newest introductions to the solar industry, the solar panel hanger is an ingenious invention that allows for the seamless and straightforward solution to hold and position panels while on a rail.
 The hanger sits on the track and allows for a solar panel to safely, and efficiently be placed square to the rail to allow for a seamless installation.
 Plus, with this hanger, solar installers will be able to remove the need to maneuver a 50-pound cell, while eliminating the risk of the panel falling off a steep roof.

 A battery-operated drill might seem simple, but you might be surprised at how many solar companies are still using corded tools for solar installation while on-site.
 A powerful and efficient battery operated a drill is a must-have tool for any solar worker.
 From installing railings to securing transmission lines, a drill will be your workers best friend while on the site.